CubeEngine/ItemRepair/README.md

 Features:
 ---------
 - different repair blocks:
-    - single item repair: repairs the item in your hand (default: iron block)
+    - normal repair: repairs the items for the normal price (default: iron block)
-    - complete repair: repairs **all** your items (default: gold block)
-    - cheap repair: repairs the item in your hand cheaper, but the item may break (chances configurable, default: diamond block)
+    - cheap repair: repairs the items for a cheaper price, but some items may break (chances configurable, default: diamond block)
 - uses [Vault](http://dev.bukkit.org/server-mods/Vault/)
 - dynamic pricing